“A tented eco-camp beyond the end of the road in the breathtaking Sahara Desert”

 - The journey there, and the sense of remoteness and adventure

-- No other camps nearby and no other guests - these dunes near M’hamid are lesser known than those near Merzouga
+- Not many other camps nearby - these dunes near M’hamid are lesser known than those near Merzouga

 - You're in the wrong place if you're an agoraphobic, as this is a land of vast open spaces

 - The desert can be a hostile environment: maintenance is a constant struggle so expect rustic rather than super-lux.
 Recent reports of cushions and lamps having seen better days supports this and price reflects remoteness.

 - In some seasons, flies can be an annoyance, but they don't bite

 - Tents, are beautifully furnished with comfy beds, but don't expect running water or air-con

 - It takes a day or two to get there, but that's part of the experience

 - Boutique desert camp